FelipeMFO-RM/uncertainty-aware-predictors/README.md

 ---

+## ⚡ TL;DR — I just want to run the annealing recommender

+**If you are a materials engineer and want the tool to suggest temperature/time settings for annealing, you do not need to read this whole document.** Go straight to **[▶️ Run the controller (step by step for non-developers)](#️-run-the-controller-step-by-step-for-non-developers)**.
+It walks you through, from zero:

+1. installing Python and the project,
+2. editing **one** settings file (`config/config_script_annealing_uncertainty.yaml`) to describe your material and your targets,
+3. running a single command,
+4. reading the results CSV.

+Everything above that section is background and is meant for the ML/engineering team maintaining the code.
+You can safely skip it.

+---

 ## Overview

 This project builds a probabilistic **surrogate model** (predictor, ML supervised model) to support the **model-based controller** (digital twin) that chooses process parameters to hit target material properties during a chain of three industrial treatment steps.
 In production, intermediate measurements are not always available — only a final quality check after annealing — so the controller must reason about the entire process chain in advance.